Home » Ibaraki » Art Tower Mito: Observation Deck, Views & Visitor Guide (2026)

 There are plenty of parking spaces around Art Tower Mito as it’s in the city centre.
 But I parked at the Mito City Gokencho Parking Building (on the map above) just beside it.
 You can exit the parking building and you would be at the Art Tower Mito straight away.

-Ticket Prices & Opening Hours
+Art Tower Mito Ticket Prices & Opening Hours

 Architectural scale model of Art Tower Mito displayed in a glass case in the tower's lobby, next to the admission ticket vending machine showing prices of ¥200 for adults and ¥100 for children, Mito City, Ibaraki, Japan